ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: analog_data_mask

     Specifies the mask to apply to the analog output.
-The masked data is replaced with the data in NIFGEN_ATTR_ANALOG_STATIC_VALUE.
+The masked data is replaced with the data in :py:data:`nifgen.Session.analog_static_value`.

     The following table lists the characteristics of this property.